trofi/trofi.github.io.gen/posts/316-three-years-on-nixos.md

   <https://lore.kernel.org/lkml/ZicOSiEWHJJcahi%2F@yujie-X299/t/> around
   `6.9` kernel.
 The crashes were nasty as scheduler crash locks up the machine and does not print anything when it happens.
-Luckily `systemd` recovered crash log from `EFI`s `nvram` and it was clear from the backtrace that it's a bug related to scheduling kernel subsystem.
+Luckily `systemd` recovered crash log from `EFI` `nvram` and it was clear from the backtrace that it's a bug related to scheduling kernel subsystem.

 ## Community support

-`NixOS` community remains to be a friendly place that welcomes newcomers, experiments and day-to-day maintenance work.
+`NixOS` community remains to be a friendly place that welcomes newcomers, experiments, and day-to-day maintenance work.
 This year `NixOS Foundation` received some heat for how it governs some aspects of the community. `NixOS Foundation` proposed a
 [few major changes](https://discourse.nixos.org/t/nixos-foundation-board-giving-power-to-the-community/44552)